Safer, more efficient care starts with a simple scan.

 GS1 Healthcare data sharing – GDSN

-Our global standards enable healthcare partners to have automatic and efficient access to product data location information and transactional messages.
+GS1 global standards enable healthcare partners to have automatic and efficient access to product data, location information and transactional messages.

 Data synchronisation enables healthcare trading partners to share trusted product data, locally and globally, in an automatic and efficient way.
 This enables reduction in errors and increased efficiency.
-Inconsistent, inaccurate and outdated product information makes it, for example, nearly impossible for hospitals to conduct effective supply chain procurement or manage product expiry dates for bedside dispensing.
+Inconsistent, inaccurate and outdated product information makes it nearly impossible for hospitals to conduct effective supply chain procurement or manage product expiry dates for bedside dispensing.

 This can have a ripple effect across all other processes and systems in a hospital which require accurate and correct product information, ultimately affecting patient safety.

 Tracking products across the healthcare supply chain eliminates counterfeit healthcare products, increases patient safety and complies with regulations.

 Traceability in healthcare enables you to see the movement of prescription drugs or medical devices across the supply chain.
 You can trace backwards to identify the history of the transfers and locations of a product, from the point of manufacture onwards.
 You can also track forward to see the intended route of the product towards the point of care.